Relm4/book/src/components.md

 }
 ```

-The `forward` method will redirect the output messages from the child component and transform them into the parent's input messages and handled in the `update` function.
+The `forward` method will redirect the output messages from the child component and transform them into the parent's input messages.
+This is handled in the `update` function.

 > Components are independent from one another, a component might communicate with many other components, therefore, the child component doesn't know who that parent will be, so, the output from the `child` has to be handled by the `parent`.